Gender Identity & Expression

 Are trans women eligible for admission to Smith?

-It doesn’t.
-With regard to admission, Smith relies upon the information provided by each student applicant.
-In other contexts, different definitions and requirements may apply.
-For example, the definition of a woman for NCAA competition may differ from the definition of a woman for purposes of admission to Smith or other single-sex colleges.
+Yes.
+We welcome applicants who identify as women, including those who were assigned male at birth.
+No specific documentation is required to verify an applicant’s gender.
+Please note that in other contexts, different definitions of gender beyond Smith’s control may apply.
+For example, the definition of a woman for NCAA competition may differ from the definition of a woman for purposes of admission to Smith.

 What is required of trans women applicants to be considered for admission?